thanoulis/tpmg/README.md

 * description:

-  Display an option list with radio or check buttons.
-Default is check buttons.
+  Display an option list with radio, combobox or check buttons.
+Default type is check buttons.

   Configuration is done through `--options` option, with comma separated list, much like in **Entry** dialog.

-  Can also set the "default" option in a radio list, or toggle default values in the check list.
+  Can also set the "default" option in a radio/combobox list, or toggle default values in the check list.

   The following example shows how.